-Ants, bats, bed bugs, birds, fleas, rodents, spiders, squirrels and wasps, oh my!
-Getting rid of pesky pests can be annoying and difficult, however, most kinds of common pest control are poisonous and end up in your garden, rainwater systems, and even in the air you breathe.
-Here are some tips on how to use organic pest control to keep you and your family safe, while keeping any unwanted species away!
+Ants, bats, bed bugs, birds, fleas, rodents, spiders, squirrels, and wasps, oh my!
+Pest control methods can be difficult to use, and many common pest control products are poisonous and end up in your garden, rainwater systems, and even in the air you breathe, which is obviously not good.

 DIY Household Cleaners